tensorush/tensorush.github.io/content/zcl.md

 }
 ```

-- ## Root executable file should be named main.zig.
+- ## Root executable file should be named main.zig

 ```zig
 //!
 Executable source file `main.zig` that contains the entrypoint.